Retatrutide: Big Trial Numbers, Bigger Unknowns

 $50-70/mo

 The reality outside the trial: most people accessing “retatrutide” in 2026 are buying lyophilized peptide powder from research-peptide vendors at $50-70/month, with no prescription and no Lilly quality controls.
 Purity is unverified — the molecule may be genuine but the manufacturing chain isn't.
 Real anecdotal weight-loss reports exist; so do reports of injection-site reactions, dosing errors, and counterfeit product.
+This gray market exists precisely because the real drug is patented, unapproved, and priced out of reach for most people.

 STAT News — Critical Reporting